-The goals and objectives of an organization are presented in its vision and mission statements.
+Every organization has specific goals and objectives which are described and presented in its vision and mission statements.
 The vision and mission of an organization are extremely important for future growth and development as they provide a direction for the organization’s future course of action.
 The purpose of these two statements is distinct for each company; however, often they are confused with one another.

 In essence, a mission statement explains what an organization wants to do now.
-It focuses on the present, describes the customers, vital processes and the required level of performance.
+It focuses on the present, describes the customers, vital processes and the required level of performance in terms of its various core activities.
 On the other hand, a vision statement explains what the organization aims to be in the future.
 Its focus is on the future, and its objective is to motivate and inspire its employees.
 Some organizations not only define the future of their organization, but also describe the future of the industry or environment in which they are operating and which they are seeking to influence.

 Definitions and meanings

 An organization’s mission statement provides a direction for its routine activities and for decision-making within the organization.
 It facilitates tactical planning, and guides the employees in fulfilling close-to-medium-term goals of the organization.
 It is reflective of all aspects of a company, including its customers, employees, products/services, quality, technology, market position and survival.
 It represents the core objective of the organization.

 An effective mission statement includes the following attributes: